Frequently-Asked Questions

 What that means is that it is tricky to make changes directly in the template, so we try to make most in the original Microsoft Word document that is submitted.
 This digital proof is really so that you can see what the inside of the book will look like.

 Once we’ve made the final changes to the proof, we upload the book to our distributor, Lulu.com.
 From there, we will order a single galley of the book so that we can make sure everything looks okay.
-Generally speaking, it takes 5-10 business days for us to receive that copy.
+Generally speaking, it takes 5-10 business days to receive that copy.

 How Does The Design Process Work?